aigovernance/ijcai2024/_pages/call.md

 Firstly, all accepted papers are hosted on our website via OpenReview during the conference period.
 To ensure inclusion in this phase, please revise your papers based on the reviewers' comments, include your author affiliations, and adhere to the IJCAI format.
 The deadline for uploading this version to OpenReview is **June 20, 2024**.

-Secondly, we are publishing the accepted and invited papers in a book in collaboration with Springer Nature as the post-conference proceedings.
-Please follow the instructions as in the email sent to you.
+Secondly, we are publishing the accepted and invited papers in a post-conference proceeding.
+Please follow the instructions as in the email sent to you later.

 The deadline for the proceeding submission is **Oct 25, 2024**.

 # Questions?

-Contact us at TBA.
+Contact us at bl2681@columbia.edu.